aprojanos/user-management/README.md

 ### Admin Dashboard

 Home page of the admin pages.
-As no other content was specified, this was used to display a diagram of the dashboard.
+As no other content was specified, user-related charts were added here.

 ### User Management